 Since cycling is a cardiovascular workout, you’ll not only strengthen and tone your muscles, but you’ll also work out your heart and lungs.
 It can help improve blood circulation and lower blood pressure.
 It can even be a great way for seniors to manage other chronic conditions like diabetes and arthritis.

-There are two types of indoor cycling machines; Upright and recumbent.
-The upright bike is one that is more traditional where you are sitting on a seat and your legs are positioned downwards like a typical bike.
-A recumbent bike has a seat where you sit back and your legs are in front.
+There are two types of indoor cycling machines: Upright and Recumbent.
+The upright bike is more traditional, where you are sitting on a seat and your legs are positioned downwards like a typical bike.
+A recumbent bike has a seat where you sit back, and your legs are in front.

 Indoor cycling is a great way to get your daily aerobic exercise in, no matter what the weather is like outside.
 You can also listen to your favorite music or watch TV while you’re biking.